-UTC is the time standard used to determine local times in time zones worldwide.
-It is primarily based on the combined output of several highly precise atomic clocks, a statistical time scale called International Atomic Time (TAI).
-Although a normal day has 86,400 seconds, in this time scale one second is not defined as one 86,400th of the time it takes Earth to rotate around its axis but as the time it takes a Cesium-133 atom at the ground state to oscillate precisely 9,192,631,770 times.
+A normal day has 86,400 seconds, but in the atomic time scale 1 second is not defined as one 86,400th of the time it takes Earth to rotate around its axis but rather as the time it takes a Cesium-133 atom at the ground state to oscillate precisely 9,192,631,770 times.

-The advantage of this definition is that it is extremely precise: atomic clocks deviate only approximately one second in 20 million years.
-On the other hand, the Earth's rotation, which is expressed by the time standard UT1, is far less reliable.
+The advantage of this definition is that it is extremely precise: atomic clocks deviate only 1 second in up to 100 million years.
+On the other hand, the Earth's rotation, which is expressed by the time standard Universal Time (UT1), is far less reliable.
 It slows down over time, which means that days get longer.
 On average, an Earth day is about 0.002 seconds longer than the daily sum of the 86,400 seconds measured by the atomic clocks.
 This makes for a discrepancy between TAI and UT1 of around 1 second every 1.5 years.

-Leap seconds can be positive (one second added) or negative (one second omitted) - at least in theory: so far, all leap seconds were positive, and given the slowing of the Earth's rotation it is unlikely that a negative leap second will ever occur.
+Leap seconds can be positive (1 second added to the schedule) or negative (1 second omitted) - at least in theory: so far, all leap seconds were positive, and given the slowing of the Earth's rotation it is unlikely that a negative leap second will ever occur.

 The speed of the Earth's rotation differs from day to day and from year to year, so the difference between UT1 and TAI varies accordingly.
 For example, the accumulated discrepancy over one year was 0.28 seconds in 2011, but only 0.02 seconds in 2001 (based on data from IERS).